xiangyu2022/Marascuilo-Procedure-test/README.md

 PROVEAN, SIFT, I-MUTANT, PolyPhen, PHD-SNP, PANTHER, SNPs&GO are seven bioinformatics tools for phenotype prediction using machine learning technique, structural information, and evolutionary information.

-## Implementation
+## Why I use Marascuilo-Procedure-test?

 In order to compare these algorithms to choose a algorithm or a combination of algorithms to achieve a better sensitivity as well as specificity, first we conduct a chi-square contingency table test to compare the behavior of the existing seven algorithms.
 Then, use the code Marascuilo-Procedure-test to see which algorithm has a significant difference with the best one.
-After we see which algorithms are the best serveral algorithms, we could look into these algorithms carefully and design a new score to combine these serveral algorithms
+After we see which algorithms are the best serveral algorithms, we could look into these algorithms carefully and design a new score to combine these serveral algorithms.

 ## Results